trueos/trueos-docs/trueos-handbook/install.rst

    : Disk or Partition Selection

-By default, the first hard disk will be selected.
+The first hard disk is typically selected.
 To install on a different disk, use the :guilabel:`Selected Disk` drop-down menu to select the disk to install into.

-By default, the entire selected disk will be formatted.
-If the disk has been divided into partitions or there is an area of free space, use the :guilabel:`Selected Partition` drop-down menu to select the desired partition.
+By default, the entirety of the selected disk is formatted.
+If the disk is divided into partitions or there is an area of free space, use the :guilabel:`Selected Partition` drop-down menu to choose the desired partition.

-.. note:: |trueos| will only install into a primary MBR partition, a GPT partition, or an area of free space.
+.. note:: |trueos| only installs into a primary MBR partition, a GPT partition, or an area of free space.
 That is, |trueos| cannot install into a secondary or an extended partition.
 To create an area of free space to install into, refer to :ref:`Creating Free Space`.

-Once the disk and partition are selected, click :guilabel:`Next` to return to the disk :guilabel:`Summary` screen so to review the selections.
+Once the disk and partition are selected, click :guilabel:`Next` to return to the disk :guilabel:`Summary` screen to review the selections.
 To make additional changes, press :guilabel:`Back` to return to a previous screen.
 Otherwise, click :guilabel:`Finish` to leave the wizard.
 Click :guilabel:`Next` then :guilabel:`Yes` to start the installation.

-.. index:: installation, disk select, advanced
+.. index:: advanced disk customization
 .. _Advanced Mode:

 Advanced Mode
 -------------

-After selecting advanced mode, the wizard will display the screen shown in :numref:`Figure %s <install8>`.
+After selecting advanced mode, the wizard displays the screen shown in :numref:`Figure %s <install8>`.

 .. _install8: